survivejs/react-book/manuscript/02_developing_with_webpack.md

 - package.json
 - webpack.config.js

-In this case we'll generate `bundle.js` using Webpack based on our `/app`.
+In this case, we'll generate `bundle.js` using Webpack based on our `/app`.
 To make this possible, let's set up some assets and `webpack.config.js`.

 ## Setting Up Assets